‘Big bin’ service to become business as usual in West Lindsey

 The bins on offer are around three or six times bigger than a typical wheelie bin, with the council saying they’re suitable for spring cleans or major clear-outs.

-West Lindsey District Councillors were likely to recommend making the scheme business as usual due to the demand.
+West Lindsey District Councillors are likely to recommend making the scheme business as usual next week due to the demand.

 A 1,100-litre bin can be hired for a week for £60, and a 660-litre bin costs £50.